Due to coronavirus, breakfast offerings may change. Please check with the restaurant and book your table in advance.

 Recently voted the most beautiful restaurant in the world, the Grand Café is a favourite spot for both weekday breakfasts and leisurely weekend brunches.
 Midweek, dishes including light options of Chia pots, energising smoothies, and runny poached eggs on toast, but for a treat head straight for the GG Specials.
 There is a Black Forrest Bake – cheddar cheese potato mash, Sauerkraut, Black Forrest ham and egg; a Puszta Pan with paprika, tomato, courgette, egg and creamy goats cheese and a Bavarian Morning – sausage, mustard and Brezel.

 At weekends, the brunch menu stars signature breakfast dishes alongside European and German classics, with everything from oysters to salads, and a choice of German sausage dishes such as Kaserkrainer or smoked Schinkenknacker.

 Breakfast is served Monday-Friday from 8am-11.30am, and brunch on Saturday and Sunday from 10am-4pm.
 Visit the German Gymnasium website.

-Bright and airy, the glass-sided Lighterman sits over three floors, facing out onto Granary Square on one side, and the canal on the other.
+Bright and airy, the glass-sided Lighterman sits over three floors, facing Granary Square on one side, and the canal on the other.
 You’ll find pretty much any breakfast dish you can imagine on The Lighterman’s menu – you may want to leave your indecisive friend at home!

-The ‘Toasted and Baked’ section features golden crumpets, banana and pecan bread, and avocado toast; or go for pancakes, with a choice of maple syrup, bacon or fruit compote with zesty lime yoghurt.
-For the health conscious, check out ‘Fruit and Grains’, with the likes of chai yoghurt pots, rolled oats, fresh fruit salad, or a particularly virtuous green superfood vegan bowl with flax, mixed seeds and goji berries.
+‘Toasted and Baked’ section features crumpets, banana bread, and avo toast, or there’s pancakes, with a whole variety of topping.
+For the health conscious, there are chai yoghurt pots, rolled oats, fresh fruit salad, or a particularly virtuous green superfood vegan bowl with flax, mixed seeds and goji berries.

 If eggs are more your thing, you’ll find them baked with bacon, mushroom, feta and truffle; as a fresh ricotta omelette; or on toasted brioche as a creamy Eggs Benedict.
 The Brekkie Flatbreads are also a popular choice – go savoury or sweet.
 At the weekend, the brunch menu features a selection of highlights from the mid-week menu.

-Weekday breakfast is served from 8am – 11am, and the Weekend Brunch menu is available from 9am – 4pm.
-3 Granary Square, Kings Cross, London N1C 4BH.
+Breakfast is served every day from 9am – 12pm.
+3 Granary Square, Kings Cross.
 Visit The Lighterman website.